Samsung Galaxy Z Fold 7 vs. Galaxy Z Fold 5: A major leap

 Samsung's foldable lineup has become known for its incremental upgrades, which don't amount to much from generation to generation.
 However, if you wait two or three years for upgrades to accumulate, a new Samsung Galaxy Z Fold device becomes significantly more appealing.
-So, how does the unreleased Samsung Galaxy Z Fold 7 factor into this pattern?
+So, how does the new Samsung Galaxy Z Fold 7 factor into this pattern?

 Samsung Galaxy Z Fold 7 vs. Galaxy Z Fold 5: Pricing and availability